tycooon/memery/README.md

 ```

 ## Installation

-Juts add `gem "memery"` to your Gemfile.
+Simply add `gem "memery"` to your Gemfile.

 ## Usage